nimashkithmal/NKmoviehub/README.md

 - **User Authentication**: Secure login and registration system with JWT tokens
 - **Movie Management**: Add, view, and manage movies with admin controls
+- **TV Show Management**: Complete TV show library with episodes, seasons, and admin controls
-- **Rating System**: Rate movies and leave reviews with user feedback
+- **Rating System**: Rate movies and TV shows with 5-star ratings and user feedback
 - **Advanced Search & Filters**: Search by title, filter by genre and year with real-time results
 - **Dynamic Slideshow**: Auto-rotating movie wallpapers with manual navigation controls
 - **Contact System**: User contact form with email notifications and admin management
 - **Email Integration**: Automated email confirmations and admin replies via Gmail SMTP
+- **Cloudinary Integration**: Professional image hosting and optimization for posters and thumbnails
-- **Admin Dashboard**: Comprehensive administrative interface for managing users, movies, and contacts
+- **Admin Dashboard**: Comprehensive administrative interface for managing users, movies, TV shows, and contacts
 - **Contact Management**: Admin panel for viewing, replying to, and managing user inquiries
 - **Responsive Design**: Modern UI that works seamlessly on all devices
 - **Real-time Updates**: Live search results and dynamic content updates
+- **Episode Management**: Add and manage episodes for TV shows with individual URLs

 ## 🛠️ Tech Stack